ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 **Running IDR**

 You can download IDR from https://github.com/nboley/idr This one is written in Python and is run via the Bash shell.
 We will be using this version for the tutorial.

-Additionally IDR is written in R as well and you can learn more about it here https://www.encodeproject.org/software/idr/

 After installing IDR and adding to your path, run the following commands: